Siteimprove/alfa/docs/api/alfa-iterable.iterable_2_typealias.md

 ## Remarks

-This is a re-export the global `Iterable` interface to ensure that it merges with the `Iterable` namespace.
+This is a re-export of the global `Iterable` interface to ensure that it merges with the `Iterable` namespace.